 Dragon fruit, also known as strawberry pear, is one of many members of the Stenocereus family.
 Its appearance has bendable thorns on the leather-like shell, making it look like dragon skin.
 The fruit offers white flesh with countless edible black seeds inside.

 There are two main categories of dragon fruit: sour and sweet.
-The sour one is popular in the Americas and presents an intense taste and watery pulp.
+Both types are used in various dragon fruit-based dishes.
+But the sour one is more popular in the Americas and presents an intense taste and watery pulp.

 Meanwhile, the sweet dragon fruit, Selenicereus, has three types: Pitaya Blanca with pink shell and white meat, Pitaya Amarilla with yellow skin covering the white flesh, and the most popular one in Indonesia – Pitaya Roja with red color in both flesh and skin.